Georgia State Ethics Commission

 Qualifying officers qualify candidates for election, and this is separate from your role as filing officer.

 According to Georgia state law, “A Qualifying Officer shall notify the Commission of the names and addresses of all candidates and offices sought in any election within ten days of the close of the qualification period.”
-A qualifying officer has the responsibility of informing the state government transparency and campaign finance commissioner about candidates running for office as well as reporting the outcome within ten days of an election.
+A qualifying officer has the responsibility of informing the state ethics commission about candidates running for office as well as reporting the outcome within ten days of an election.
 This role is different from the filing officer, who simply receives and submits all forms for the candidate.
-Review Qualifying Officer duties.